apache/tvm-rfcs/rfcs/xxxx-collage.md

   TVM lowering.
 They are also within the standard Relay pass prefix.
     - Under Collage, same as for the target specific passes above.

-## Appendix D: TODO items in the 'v2' prototype before proceeding
+# Appendix D: TODO items in the 'v2' prototype before proceeding

 - Implement the penalty for transitioning execution between partitions.
 - Bring in `cudnn` and `cublas` to support measurement (ideally as Appendix B, but probably as heavyweight BYOC integration pending better support).
+- Support RFC10-style integrations in the partitioning rules / sub-graph realization.
 - Implement TVM-tuning during Collage search.
 - Cross-check measurements against some of the 'v1' models.
 - Bring up on `GPT2` and other 'larger' models.